 However, millions of people in Africa and Asia are forced to live without fridges either because there is no power available to their communities, or they simply cannot afford the initial cost of the appliance as well as the daily running costs in terms of electricity.

 While most American homes have fridges (around 23% have more than one fridge, with 14% of the electricity used in the US attributed to fridges), the household appliance that we have come to rely on perhaps isn’t as essential as it seems if people were to change how they store food.

-There are times, too, when being without a fridge is not a matter of choice.
+There are times when being without a fridge is not a matter of choice.
 The most obvious situation is an extended power outage due to a significant weather event.
-I have seen storms go through that have left people without electricity for up to two weeks or more.

 Live Like Country Folk in the City